 FPD Link III Network Errors

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 If the FPD LINK III network fails to initialize after a wakeup event, the Host ECU shall support one or more Diagnostic Trouble Codes (DTC), and Data Identifier (DID) counters indicating the number of specific errors via the CAN network.
 The specifics for determining DTC and DID counters have been specified in REQ__3.3.2.3.